London’s best restaurants for gluten-free dining

 The owners of this gorgeous-looking Clerkenwell joint want us all to ‘make friends with food’ – and we’re certainly sold on the place with its low-key backstreet vibe, pretty plants in pots and cleverly contrived gluten-free cooking.
 Everything is nutritionally balanced, from the frittata muffins and sweet potato hash to the luscious cakes made with coconut sugar.
-Juice ‘shots’, homemade pressés and organic wines are on-message too.
+Drinks are on message too.
+Now open in the evenings.

-Rich, airy brioche, fruit- and custard-filled pastries, tuna-melt toasties – this modern bakery in Fitzrovia’s Charlotte Place serves exclusively gluten-free goodies, but its chic design and runaway hits such as buttery cinnamon swirls mean that its appeal isn’t limited to coeliacs.
-The presence of a gluten-free bakery located so centrally warrants a quiet slice of celebratory cake – or even a fist-bump with the person in front of you in the queue.
+Rich, airy brioche, fruit- and custard-filled pastries, tuna-melt toasties – this modern bakery in Fitzrovia’s Charlotte Place serves exclusively gluten-free goodies, but its chic design and runaway hits such as buttery cinnamon swirls mean that it has all-round appeal.
+The presence of a GF bakery located so centrally warrants a quiet slice of celebratory cake – or even a fist-bump with the person in front of you in the queue.
 Branches in Islington and Selfridges.

 Indian cuisine tends to be more forgiving to diners with food allergies and intolerances, with many dishes nominally free from dairy and gluten.
 However, Dishoom is a cut above when it comes to accommodating special diets: most of its grilled meats, salads, vegetable sides and curries (including the signature black dhal) are gluten-free or can be tweaked to suit coeliacs, while staff take any questions about the menu in their stride.